I’ve been getting a lot of questions about the acrylic varnish I use on my acrylic canvas art, so it’s time for a little info dump.

 Products I use to varnish acrylic art:

 I LOVE this varnish.
 It’s non-yellowing, it’s archival, and it’s shiny AF.

 COVID has caused inventory issues for Liquitex.
 When the High Gloss Varnish is in stock, I suggest buying in bulk.
 In the meantime, the Gloss Varnish (Amazon or Blick) is a good substitute, but not quite as glossy.

 Streaks are an issue.
 Do not use bristled brushes with this varnish.
 Use a cheap foam brush or even a soft sponge.

 Yogurt container with a lid– I don’t rinse out my foam brush with each use.
 I’m lazy, and foam brushes break down easily with wear and tear.
 I saturate my brush while varnishing and then store it in a washed-out yogurt container between uses.
 Once black chunks start to fall off the brush, I toss it and grab a fresh one.

 You can see from the video below, I apply this varnish with slow and even strokes.
 I try not to pass over an area more than 3 times.
 It begins to dry quickly, so don’t rework areas you covered after moving on.
 Read the directions on this varnish.
 Do not water it down.
 Do not overwork it or it can get foggy.
 Apply a thin coat and wait 3 hours before applying the next.
 I apply two coats total.

 I paint and varnish the sides of my canvases as well.

-Tiny bubbles can form.
+Tiny bubbles can form while applying.
 I don’t have any issues with them after the varnish dries, but sometimes I will blow on the canvas to pop them, slap the back of the canvas a few times, or tap the canvas frame on my table to vibrate the surface, pop bubbles, and even out any areas that pooled.